 - Pied bumblebee pythons.
 These often have pure white bodies with bumblebee yellow and black heads.
 Pied is short for piebald, which means that they have spots or sections of pattern separated by blocks of color.

 - Clown bumblebee pythons.
-Clown ball pythons have a big wide dorsal stripe (on their back) and an unusual head pattern.
-Clown bumblebee ball pythons have the long stripe but are yellow and black instead of dark.
+These have a big wide dorsal stripe (on their back) and an unusual head pattern.
+They have a long stripe but are yellow and black instead of dark.

 - Axanthic bumblebee pythons.
 These have the same pattern as bumblebees, but they’re also axanthic, which is where the snake isn’t yellow.
 Instead, they’re gray and black.

 - Killerbee bumblebee pythons.
-These are bred in a slightly different way (one of the parents is different).
+These are bred in a slightly different way.
 This makes their yellow much brighter, and also helps their colors stay bright until adulthood.

-Of course, you can also breed a bumblebee ball python with any other morph you like.
+You can also breed a bumblebee ball python with any other morph you like.
 However, because of the way that their genetics work, you’re not necessarily going to breed anything new or different.
-This is something that breeders are still finding out more about, as they breed bumblebees with ever more interesting patterns and color combinations.

 How Big Does a Bumblebee Ball Python Get?

 Ball python morphs don’t significantly differ regarding size, either compared to one another or compared to the ‘original’ morph.

 Ball pythons are smaller than many other kinds of snake.
 When they hatch, ball pythons are a similar length to most other hatchlings, at about 10 inches long.
-They’ll very quickly grow longer over their first and second years.
+They’ll quickly grow longer over their first and second years.
 After two years, they’ll be about adult length.

 Unlike humans, snakes continue to grow longer and heavier throughout their adult lives.
-As such, you can expect older specimens to get to about six foot long.
+You can expect older specimens to get to about six foot long.